jonfernq/Python-Flashcards/LoadingFlashcards/README.md

 ### Flashcard Data-Gathering & Restructuring

 CSV spreadsheet files are the most convenient way to collect data for the initial creation of flashcards.

+And, it is sometimes best to keep it simple, putting a single deck of around 20 flashcards to be studied at a single time in a CSV file for instance.
+The name of the deck is simply the name of the CSV file, and the fields of the CSV file could be as simple as two fields: 'front' and 'back', or 'question' and 'answer'.

-Once one starts organizing, structuring and adding information to this raw data, however, CSV files become limiting.
+Once one starts organizing, structuring and adding supplorting information, however, CSV files become limiting.
+A relational database allows this extra flashcard metadata to be added in additional database tables without modifying the flashcard table itself.

-For instance, flashcards for words can be structured into word frequency of usage, subject area of word as a thesaurus does.
+There are many ways that flashcards can be structured, flashcards for words, for instance, can be structured into word frequency of usage, subject area of word as a thesaurus does.

 Flashcards can also be transformed into multiple choice questions for quizzes.

-Data is added to flashcards when tracking performance and mastery of the facts of flashcards.
+Data is also added to flashcards when tracking performance and mastery of the facts of flashcards.
-Self-rating of mastery or a quiz score, can be added to a flashcard.
+For instance, self-rating of mastery or a quiz score, can be added to a flashcard.

 A relational database allows for more facile structuring of data.

-We start with the flashcard data and basic descriptive information.
+Here, we start with the flashcard data and basic descriptive information.

 ### Flashcards, Decks, and Descriptors